UAPFormat/UAPF-spec/README.md

 MIT License — open standard, free to use, free to implement.

 ## Contributions
 Pull requests, issues, and proposals are welcome.
-Standardization direction is coordinated under the Neksus AI / UAPF working group.
+Standardization direction is coordinated under the Algomation / UAPF working group.